machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 Instead, we need a new programming solution for the next-gen app.

 This drove me to develop the [Machinat.js](https://github.com/machinat/machinat) to fix the issues of chatbots.
-And it brings a brand new way to make apps on the social platforms.
+And it brings a brand new way to make apps on social platforms.

 I call it _Sociable App_.